1. What makes smart mobility sustainable investing?

 2. Why do you predict battery prices will be reduced?

-Graphite demand for batteries is estimated to multiply to more than 800,000 tons a year by 2030 from just 13,000 tons in 2015 according to Bloomberg New Energy Finance's Long-Term Electric Vehicle Outlook 2017.
-Production of lithium, cobalt, manganese and copper is also expected to rise.
-Recently, raw material prices have soared – e.g., cobalt more than doubled to USD 55,000 per ton between October 2016 and October 2017.
-Increased prices will incentivize the auto and battery industries to look for alternative materials.
-Looking at the latest announced changes in chemistry, the shift from so-called NMC 111 batteries (1 unit of nickel, 1 unit of manganese, 1 unit of cobalt) to substantially cheaper NMC 811 batteries confirms that the auto and battery industry is trying to bring costs down.
+Production and demand of graphite, lithium, cobalt, manganese and copper is expected to rise and with it the cost of these raw materials – over the past two years, raw material prices have soared, and now represent around 50% of battery cell costs, or around one-third of the overall cost of a battery pack.
+In our view, this will nudge the auto and battery industry to seek out alternative technologies and materials, not least due to supply concerns.
+Looking at the latest announced changes in cathode chemistry, the shift from so-called NMC 111 batteries (1 unit of nickel, 1 unit of manganese, 1 unit of cobalt) or NMC 622 batteries to substantially cheaper NMC 811 batteries confirms that the auto and battery industry is trying to bring costs down.
 Investing in certain commodities or commodity-related sectors may be the most volatile part of investing in our smart mobility theme.

 3. How can electrification growth be feasible given the current state of charging infrastructure?